 Targeted therapies for stomach cancer

 Chemotherapy (chemo) drugs target cells that divide quickly, which is why they often work against cancer cells.
 But there are other aspects of cancer cells that make them different from normal cells.
 In recent years, researchers have developed new drugs to try to target these differences.
-Targeted drugs may work in some cases when standard chemo drugs don’t.
-They also tend to have fewer severe side effects than standard chemo drugs.
+These drugs tend to have different side effects than standard chemo drugs.

-Trastuzumab is put into a vein (an injection).
+Trastuzumab is put into a vein (injected).
 For stomach cancer it is given once every 2 or 3 weeks along with chemo.
 The best length of time to give it is not yet known.
-This drug is only helpful for some stomach cancers — the ones that contain too much of the HER2 protein.

 The side effects of trastuzumab tend to be fairly mild.
 They can include fever and chills, weakness, nausea, vomiting, cough, diarrhea, and headache.
 These side effects happen less often after the first dose.
 Rarely, this drug can lead to heart damage.

 Ramucirumab (Cyramza™) is a targeted therapy drug that works by helping to stop new blood vessels from being formed.
 This can help prevent the growth and spread of cancers like stomach cancer.

 This drug is used only for advanced stomach cancer.
 It is given into a vein, every 2 weeks.